 a.
 Vitamin C

 Tomatoes contain all major carotenoids – lycopene, beta-carotene & lutein.
-These protect your skin against sun damage and also prevents wrinkles, skin dryness.
-Overall, these work to achieve naturally healthy and glowy skin.
+And protect the skin and also reduce wrinkles and skin dryness.
+These work to achieve naturally healthy and glowy skin.

 9. Soy – Provides:

-The main skin-supporting ingredient found in soy is isoflavone.
-This is a category of plant compounds that can either mimic or block estrogen in the body.
-Long-Term practice of consuming isoflavones on daily basis is noted to reduce fine wrinkles and improve the elasticity of the skin.
+The main skin-supporting ingredient found in soy is an isoflavone.
+This is a category of plant compounds that can block estrogen in the body.
+The long-term practice of consuming isoflavones on daily basis is noted to reduce fine wrinkles and improve the elasticity of the skin.